Bone Marrow Suppression During Cancer Treatment in Children

 - Drinks plenty of fluids

 What are possible complications of bone marrow suppression in a child?

-Bone marrow suppression can cause extreme tiredness (fatigue), infection, and bleeding.
+Bone marrow suppression can cause anemia, extreme tiredness (fatigue), infections, and bleeding.

 When should I call my child’s healthcare provider?